davidmcglashan/card-games/README.md

 # card-games
 A bunch of single player card games for playing in web browers.

+## 1.4
+* Improved card faces that look like the classic design.
+Picture cards use the chess king and queen unicode symbols.

 ## v1.3.6
 Various improvements to Aces Up ...
 * Added a setting to drag any card into a space, not just an ace.